 - Informal Discipline: Informal discipline is intended to produce restoration and reconciliation within the community.
 All members of the community should strive to nurture the community through informal discipline motivated by a heart of love.

 - Help and/or Forgiveness: Students are encouraged to be accountable and responsible for their actions.
-Students who, prior to any administrative knowledge of an indiscretion or violation, come to a counselor or Student Development dean for help and/or forgiveness will receive help and/or forgiveness as deemed appropriate by the administrator.
+Students who, prior to any administrative knowledge of an indiscretion or violation, come to a Resident Director, Associate Dean, or the Vice President for Student Development for help and/or forgiveness will receive help and/or forgiveness as deemed appropriate by the administrator.
 This “growth initiative” will require the individual to forsake the activity or violation which has created the rift and take the necessary steps for restoration.

 - Formal Discipline: However, there are times when formal discipline becomes part of the redemption process.
-While these procedures may seem sterile and legalistic, the intention is to draw one back into the community with the least disruption within the community.
+The intention of these procedures is to draw one back into the community with the least disruption within the community.
 These formal discipline procedures will be applied in a consistent and fair manner which will afford interaction between the individual and the institution.
 Formal discipline may include one or more of the following: